Samarkand train station

 How to buy tickets

-Security is tight, you need a passport and ticket to enter the station, and there's a security check before boarding the train.
+Security at stations is fairly tight, you will need to show a ticket and possibly passport to enter the station, and there's a security check before boarding the train.
 So arrive at the station in good time!

 The Sharq.
 Photo courtesy of Gino